-Surely you will relax in Villa Kedria!
+Surely you will relax in the villa!
 This luxurious oasis is waiting for you and your friends to relax while watching the most beautiful sunsets.

 The second bedroom can accommodate up to 2 people as it has two single beds that can be joined in double, while the third has a bunk bed and can also accommodate up to 2 people.

 All rooms have breathtaking views of outskirts of Chania, "Media Strom" mattresses with mattress toppers, as well as reclining windows with electric roller shutters.

 Check in after: 2:00 PM

 Tsikalaria is a beautiful village, situated in a green area at the foot of the mountain Malaxa, in Chania.
 It is located in the northeast of the county, just two and a half kilometres from the port of Souda and six kilometres from the city of Chania.